 c.
 Guidance for Additional Funding.
 Normal budgetary procedures will be used to seek funds where IEPR funds have not been appropriated.
-Starting in FY 2010, the costs for any anticipated IEPR will be requested by study (or project) as part of the normal budget development process.
+The costs for any anticipated IEPR will be requested by study (or project) as part of the normal budget development process.